 With the aid of ultrasound, the embryos are drawn up into a thin catheter that is then placed inside the surrogate’s uterus.
 The embryos are gently released into your surrogate’s uterus, and she is instructed to lie down and relax with her hips slightly elevated for about 20 to 40 minutes.
 She can then return home to her normal activities, unless otherwise instructed by your reproductive endocrinologist.

 5. The pregnancy test

 The first pregnancy test will usually be conducted 10 to 12 days after the egg retrieval.
 At that time, the surrogate will undergo a blood test to determine her hormone levels.
 If she is pregnant, these levels should be elevated.
 But this is not the final test: She will not be considered pregnant until a heartbeat is detected, which usually occurs around week five or six.

 Your surrogate will continue to see a fertility specialist until the end of the first trimester, when she can stop taking hormones.
 At this point, she can begin seeing her regular OB/GYN, closer to her home.
 The surrogate’s OB/GYN must be Board Certified and have privileges to practice at a hospital that has at least a Level 2 Neonatal Unit.

 The entire surrogacy process can take anywhere from 14 to 18 months.
-If you work with Donor Concierge, we can find you a surrogate within 4 to 6 weeks.
+If you work with Donor Concierge, we can find you a surrogate within 3 to 4 months.
 After matching, it can take up to three months to complete contracts, medical screenings, and legal requirements.
 Then you and your surrogate will undergo an IVF cycle, followed by the 40 weeks of pregnancy.

 No. We encourage our clients to work with one of our surrogate-agency partners.

 Insurance is a complex issue.
 Some gestational carriers will have their own insurance packages that cover surrogacy, but many insurance companies have a surrogacy exclusion.
 You may need to purchase additional insurance to cover the surrogate’s pregnancy and to cover the baby upon birth.
 We can provide you with resources to find out more about surrogacy insurance.